khulnasoft/khulnasoft/internal/appliance/development.md

 ### Config

-First, add a config element to SourcegraphSpec in spec.go (or modify an existing one).
+First, add a config element to KhulnasoftSpec in spec.go (or modify an existing one).
 Consider "how unique" this service is, and whether it could benefit from embedding StandardConfig.
 Take a look at this struct, and the corresponding StandardComponent interface, in the `config` subpackage.